RobertTalbert/discretecs/Spring2022-225/syllabus-mth225-sp22.md

 - **Module 4: Combinatorics**.
 The Additive and Multiplicative counting principles, the binomial coefficient, permutations, dots-and-dividers counting methods.
 - **Module 5: Recursion and induction**.
 Numerical sequences in closed-formula and recursive forms, solutions to recurrence relations, the Principle of Mathematical Induction and proof by induction.

 The basic skills that you'll learn in the course are encapsulated in a list of **21 Learning Targets**, eight (8) of which are labelled as **CORE** targets and represent the eight essential skills that every MTH 225 student should possess by the end of the course.
-You can find that list in the Appendix, and it's linked elsewhere on our various course sites. ==link==
+[You can find that list in Appendix A](https://hackmd.io/TchC8fZORJ29EgxQb1O4lQ?view#Appendix-Learning-Targets), and it's linked elsewhere on our various course sites.

 ## MTH 225 Workflow